tigera-solutions/install-calico-for-windows/README.md

 In this guide words `node` and `host` are interchangeable.
 As of release of Calico v3.16.0 [windows support](https://docs.projectcalico.org/release-notes/#windows-support) was added to the open sourced edition of Calico and can now be used free of charge.

+>While this guide covers installation of the commercial version of Calico for Windows, for open sourced version of the installation guide refer to [projectcalico documentation](https://docs.projectcalico.org/getting-started/windows-calico/).

+## before you begin

->Make sure to use the correct Windows version with build `18317+` if you want to use network policies on Windows.
+Make sure to use the correct Windows version with build `18317+` if you want to use network policies on Windows.
 For [more details](https://docs.projectcalico.org/getting-started/windows-calico/limitations#service-clusterips-incompatible-with-selectorspod-ips-in-network-policy) refer to [projectcalico documentation](https://docs.projectcalico.org/getting-started/windows-calico/).

 ## high level tasks to install Calico for Windows